Welcome on board

 Climate City Contract 2030 - a key tool

 A key tool for our joint work is Climate City Contract 2030, where cities and government agencies annually sharpen their commitments to achieve the mission.
-Each city has its own contract, which is signed by the city council Chairman, the directors general of the authorities and Viable Cities.
+Each city has its own contract and it is signed by the city council Chairman, by the Directors-General of the authorities and by Viable Cities.
 All contracts can be read here.
-Climate City Contract 2030 is a way to get an overview of the city's overall transition efforts, and a tool to accelerate the transition, as it clarifies where efforts can be strengthened.
-At the same time, it is a tool to ensure that the work is a long-term process in the city that continues across political mandates.
+Climate City Contract 2030 is a way to get an overview of the city's overall transition efforts, and a tool to accelerate the pace of the transition, as it clarifies where efforts can be strengthened.
+At the same time, it is a tool to ensure that the work is a long-term process in the city that continues across political terms of office.
 It is also a source of information and inspiration for other cities.
 The contract has inspired the development of the Climate City Contract within the EU Cities mission.

-Other important elements of the work are governanceclimate investment plans, project portfoliosand change management, storytelling and system demonstrators.
-To explore all this together, we have a range of activities to learn from each other, such as Transition Lab Forum and the Climate Breakfast.
+Other key elements of the work are governance, climate investment plans, project portfolios, change management, storytelling and system demonstrators.
+To explore all this together, we have a range of activities to learn from each other, such as the Transition Lab Forum and the Climate Breakfast.

 Viable Cities is both an organization and a movement created by all actors working within the framework of the programme or for the mission.
 The purpose of Viable Cities is to create transformative systemic change based on the mission of Climate Neutral Cities 2030 with a good life for all within the boundaries of the planet.
 Everyone working towards the mission of climate neutral and sustainable cities by 2030 is part of our family.
 The mission is global, climate change is happening all over the planet and we want as many people as possible to be part of the transformation journey.

-Viable Cities is one of 17 strategic innovation programs, we are a national platform and Sweden's largest investment in the transition to climate-neutral cities.
-We are financed in a joint effort by the Swedish Energy Agency, Vinnova and Formas.
-We are evaluated every three years and have a program period until 2030.
-The Royal Institute of Technology (KTH) hosts the program and our headquarters, Hemmet, is located on KTH's campus in Stockholm on a rooftop with birdhouses, parasols and views of the city .
+Viable Cities is a strategic innovation program, a national platform and Sweden's largest investment in the transition to climate-neutral cities.
+We are funded in a joint initiative by the Swedish Energy Agency, Vinnova and Formas.
+We are evaluated every three years and have a program duration until 2030.
+The Royal Institute of Technology (KTH) hosts the program and our headquarters, Hemmet, is located on KTH's campus in Stockholm on a rooftop with birdhouses, parasols and views of the city.

 To get a quick overview of Viable Cities' activities, you can browse through our annual reports, and if you want to read more in-depth about us, you can find our full history on the About Us page.